RicardoFrumento/Analysis-of-Algorithms/README.md

 The class had three projects:

-Project 1 - Theoretical run time comparison with empirical times
+Project 1 - Theoretical run time comparison with empirical times.

-Project 2 -
+Project 2 - Maximum alignment between a target sequence and any possible combination of two given subsequences.

-Project 3 -
+Project 3 - Solving a Maze-based Game with Graph Theory.